Civil liability in recreational diving: Breach

 To establish negligence in a civil court there must be a breach of duty which can be shown to have caused harm to the other person.

 A breach is a failure to follow an appropriate standard of care where a duty exists based on a relationship.
-This can occur between buddies and between a provider and a client.
+This can occur between friends and between a provider and a client.

 Once it is established that the defendant owed a duty to the plaintiff/claimant, the matter of whether or not that duty was breached must be settled.
 A defendant who knowingly exposes the plaintiff/claimant to a substantial risk of loss, or fails to recognise a substantial risk of loss to the plaintiff/claimant, which any reasonable person in the same situation would clearly recognise, breaches that duty.

 Negligence

 The standard action in tort is negligence.
 The tort of negligence provides a cause of action leading to damages, or to relief, in each case designed to protect legal rights, including those of personal safety, property, and, in some cases, intangible economic interests or noneconomic interests such as the tort of negligent infliction of emotional distress in the United States.
 Negligence actions include claims following personal injury accidents of many kinds, including scuba diving.

-If although not intending to do harm someone can reasonably foresee that their actions could harm another person, and they continue with those actions and do not stop, and that other person is eventually injured or suffers damages as a consequence of those actions, that is negligence, and the injured party can hold the negligent person liable for compensation.
+If someone is not intending to do harm but can reasonably foresee that their actions could harm another person, and they continue with those actions and do not stop, and that other person is eventually injured or suffers damages as a consequence of those actions, that is negligence, and the injured party can hold the negligent person liable for compensation.

 Dereliction of duty of care

 A person who has a legal duty to take reasonable care and does not do so, can be held liable for damages that are directly caused by the breach of that duty.
-Directly caused means that the injury or damage is a direct consequence of the failure to perform the reasonable duty.
-Reasonable care is the standard of care that is considered reasonable to expect in a given situation, taking into account the conditions, experience, training, qualifications, etc. The standard does not require perfection and makes allowance for mistakes and errors in judgement, provided that the person has exercised caution appropriate to the circumstances.
+"Directly caused" means that the injury or damage is a direct consequence of the failure to perform the reasonable duty.
+"Reasonable care" is the standard of care that is considered reasonable to expect in a given situation, taking into account the conditions, experience, training, qualifications, etc. The standard does not require perfection and makes allowance for mistakes and errors in judgement, provided that the person has exercised caution appropriate to the circumstances.
 In determining a standard of care, the courts would take an objective approach, and take into account the person's specific knowledge or experience, and the level at which the person represented themself.